Germany's Green Party wants people to use heat pumps to save energy. Some are balking

 BERLIN — The green future of German heating is a white box the size of a U.S. refrigerator.
 It also happens to use the same technology.

-"A refrigerator takes the temperature from the food inside the fridge and then kind of blows it out," says Wolfgang Gründinger, who heads the start-up Enpal, which sells heat pumps.
+"A refrigerator takes the temperature from the food inside the fridge and then kind of blows it out," says Wolfgang Gründinger, chief spokesperson for the start-up Enpal, which sells heat pumps.
 "And a heat pump is just the other system, like the other way around."

 Heat pumps use a fan to draw outdoor air, circulating it past tubes of chemical refrigerant to extract warmth from outside, blowing it indoors to heat a home.
 Gründinger stands in front of two of the machines propped up near a foosball table inside the company's buzzing Berlin office.
 "It's super silent and super efficient," he says, "You need one kilowatt-hour of electricity to produce four kilowatt-hours of heat."